Chart Color Schemes

 Residential development activity is lower than average in Buff Point according to AreaSearch's national comparison of local real estate markets

-Buff Point has averaged approximately 11 new dwelling approvals annually over the past five financial years, totalling an estimated 59 homes from FY-20 to FY-24.
-As of FY-26, 9 approvals have been recorded.
-On average, around 1.5 people have moved to the area per year for each dwelling built between FY-21 and FY-25, indicating a balanced supply and demand dynamic.
-The average expected construction cost value for new dwellings is $284,000, which is below regional norms, reflecting more affordable housing options.
+Buff Point has averaged approximately 11 new dwelling approvals per year over the past five financial years, totalling an estimated 59 homes.
+In FY26 so far, 9 approvals have been recorded.
+Between FY21 and FY25, an average of 1.5 people moved to the area for each dwelling built.
+The average expected construction cost value for new dwellings is $284,000, reflecting more affordable housing options compared to regional norms.

-In FY-26, commercial development approvals totalled $270,000, suggesting minimal commercial development activity in the area.
-Comparatively, Buff Point shows approximately 75% of the construction activity per person relative to Greater Sydney and ranks among the 41st percentile nationally based on areas assessed.
+In FY26, $270,000 in commercial development approvals have been recorded, indicating minimal commercial development activity.
+Relative to Greater Sydney and nationally, Buff Point shows approximately 75% of the construction activity per person, placing it among the 41st percentile of areas assessed.
 This results in relatively constrained buyer choice, supporting interest in existing dwellings due to market maturity and possible development constraints.
-Recent construction comprises 92.0% detached dwellings and 8.0% attached dwellings, preserving the area's suburban nature and attracting space-seeking buyers with an average of around 403 people per dwelling approval.
+Recent construction comprises 92.0% detached dwellings and 8.0% attached dwellings, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.

 Frequently Asked Questions - Development